 The IPU and the UN

 The IPU became a Permanent Observer in the UN General Assembly in 2002 and has entered into cooperation agreements with the UN and many of its specialised agencies and programmes.
 Their activities include annual parliamentary hearings at the UN to serve as a parliamentary sounding board for individual issues on the UN agenda, as well as meetings at regular UN sessions and international ad hoc conferences.
 Parliamentarians play an important role in multilateralism as they can act as intermediaries between citizens and international institutions.
 As a close partner of the UN, the IPU works to ensure that parliaments and their members pay more attention to UN programmes.
-Moreover, with its headquarters in Geneva and a liaison office in New York, the IPU has a presence at the UN's two main locations.
+Moreover, with its headquarters in Geneva and the Office of the Permanent Observer to the United Nations in New York, the IPU has a presence at the UN's two main locations.

 Governing bodies of the IPU

-Portuguese MP Duarte Pacheco was elected the 30th President of the IPU on 2 November 2020.
+Portuguese MP Duarte Pacheco was elected the 30th President of the IPU on 2 November 2020 for a non-renewable term of three years.
 He is the political head of the organisation and its representative at external events and gatherings.
 The IPU's main political body is the Assembly.
 This is held twice a year, usually once in Geneva and once in another city around the world.
 Special events such as themed seminars and regional workshops are also organised.

 Such events are attended by parliamentarians from all over the world, thereby reflecting the will of citizens across all regions.
 The Standing Committees on Peace and International Security, Sustainable Development, Finance and Trade, Democracy and Human Rights and United Nations Affairs monitor developments in their specific area of work and prepare resolutions to be adopted by the twice-yearly Assemblies.

 The Association of Secretaries General of Parliaments, a consultative body of the IPU, exchanges information about the different legislative procedures in the national parliaments.
-The Association is currently chaired by Federal Assembly Secretary General Philippe Schwab.
+The Federal Assembly Secretary General Philippe Schwab is an active member.